 Don’t just limit yourself to what I suggest in this recipe.
 Create your own mix of tasty toppings!

 Sliced green onions, sour cream, pickled veggies, seared tofu chunks – options are pretty much endless.
 Choose a fun combination of your favorite vegetarian ingredients.
 Everyone for your next game day party will love devouring this.
+Heck, you can even put all of the toppings on a pizza for another fun alternative.

 If you want a completely vegan dish, it’s easy!
 Simply substitute vegan cheese, and you have yourself an animal-free appetizer to enjoy.